 How to Store Roasted Garlic

-1 or more whole heads of garlic (use as many as you have/want)
+- 1 or more whole garlic heads use as many as you have/want

-1-2 olive oil or any other flavourless oil (I used rapeseed oil)
+- olive oil or any other flavourless oil like rapeseed oil avocado oil etc

-Roast in the oven for 20-30 minutes or until garlic is very soft and lightly browned.
+- Roast in the oven for 30 to 40 minutes or until garlic is very soft, lightly browned and caramel in colour.
 Remove from oven and allow roasted garlic to cool.

-Squeeze garlic out of its skin with your hand or use a fork to remove it. when ready to use, mash roasted garlic with a fork, add a pinch of salt and use as desired.
-If you would be keeping the garlic for use later, add to a storage jar and cover with enough oil and use as desired.
-This roasted garlic would keep for about 2 to 3 weeks maximum.
+- Squeeze garlic clove out of its skin with your hand or use a fork to remove each clove. when ready to use, mash roasted garlic with a fork, add a pinch of salt and use as desired.